A PUBLIC DISPLAY OF AFFECTION

 Production Manager

-For Studio 180: Debut Aaheli (she/her) is a Toronto-based arts enthusiast masquerading as a Production Manager, Producer and Arts Administrator.
+For Studio 180: Debut.
+Aaheli (she/her) is a Toronto-based arts enthusiast masquerading as a Production Manager, Producer and Arts Administrator.
 Recent professional highlights include: PM for the Paprika Theatre Festival since 2022, PM/TD for Crossroads Theatre (formerly known as Shakespeare in Action) since 2023 and PM for the world premiere of Earworm by Nowadays Theatre in association with Crow’s Theatre (2024) & The Caged Bird Sings by Modern Times Stage Company at the Aga Khan Museum (2024).
-Her passion and work focus on championing emerging artists, collaborating with diverse theatre companies, and cultivating spaces where innovative and accessible art thrives through decolonial and inclusive practices.
-She is excited to be joining Studio180 in their presentation of A Public Display of Affection at Crow’s Theatre!
+Her passion and work focus on collaborating with emerging artists, engaging with diverse theatre companies, and cultivating spaces where innovative and accessible art can thrive through decolonial and inclusive practice.
+She is excited to join Studio180 in their presentation of A Public Display of Affection at Crow’s Theatre!